|Varying shades of cream, white, and red

 Temperament & Intelligence of the Golden Sammy 🧠

 Golden Sammies are some of the most chill dog breeds around.
-They’re very tolerant around other dogs, pets, and children.
+They’re very tolerant of other dogs, pets, and children.
 And they’re not afraid to show affection.
-You’ll find your Golden Sammy extremely loyal and dedicated to their family — after all, their Samoyed lineage were pack dogs.
+You’ll find your Golden Sammy extremely loyal and dedicated to their family—after all, their Samoyed lineage were pack dogs.

 Are These Dogs Good for Families? 🏡

 Samoyed Golden Retriever Mixes are among the ultimate family dogs.
 Their mild-mannered temperament makes them exceptionally great with kids.
-Golden Sammies are even known for letting children use them as jungle gyms without so much as blinking.
 And their super-high tolerance is only rivaled by their loyalty.
 Once your Samoyed Golden Retriever Mix has accepted you into their pack, you’re family forever.

 Does This Breed Get Along with Other Pets? 🐶 😽